fbpx

 Contiguous restricts the area affected by the paint bucket tool.

-Only pixels close to each other are painted when you enable this option.
-The paint bucket tool will change the colors of pixels across an entire layer if you uncheck this option.
+When you enable this option, only pixels close to each other are painted.
+If you uncheck this option, the paint bucket tool will change the colors of pixels across an entire layer.

 All Layers allows you to expand the painted area to all layers in the Layers panel.
 As a result, when working with two or more layers, you can paint both layers simultaneously instead of painting one layer after another.